cwoodall/nasa-mux-16ch-firmware/README.md

 ### CRC

 The CRC used is the CRC-16 used by MODBUS and implemented the same way.
 While all data is sent Most Significant Byte first the CRC must be sent Least Signigicant Byte First.
 This is do to the way that the CRC algorithm is computed on the MSP430.
 You can type in a message [here][lammert] and see what the CRC is (look at `CRC-16 (Modbus)`).

+__IMPORTANT__: Unescaped magic bytes are not included in CRCs (this includes an unescaped _ESCAPE_ byte).
+This is to simplify processing where the message can be processed without _ESCAPE__ bytes which are then added in where needed at send time rather than while forming the packet.

 Included here is some example CRC code for using the CRC-16 table I implemented.
 Code is written in C.